Looobay/bouncing-ball-hexagon/README.md

 This repository presents a challenge for Large Language Models (LLMs) to generate Python code that simulates a ball bouncing inside a spinning hexagon.
 This task tests an LLM's ability to:

-Implement realistic physics with gravity and friction effects Create accurate collision detection with rotating geometric boundaries Develop smooth animation and rendering systems Generate clean, maintainable code with customizable parameters The challenge evaluates an LLM's understanding of physics, mathematics, and programming concepts in a visually engaging application.
+- Implement realistic physics with gravity and friction effects
+- Create accurate collision detection with rotating geometric boundaries
+- Develop smooth animation and rendering systems
+- The challenge evaluates an LLM's understanding of physics, mathematics, and programming concepts in a visually engaging application.

 ## 🤖 LLM Performance Evaluation